Poundbury Doctors’ Surgery has an active

 It has its own website, which can be found at www.poundburypatients.org

-PPG stands for Patient Participation Group.
 Each GP practice in England should have a PPG.
-At our surgery, we have a group that meets 4 - 6 times a year at the surgery and discusses some topics virtually.
+At our surgery, we have a PPG that meets regularly with practice staff and representatives from the NHS.

 Why is this important?

 PPGs enable patients to get involved with their GP practice and help to improve and shape local services.
 The group is made up of patients registered at the practice, and members of staff usually attend meetings.
 This means we can work together to make sure patients are put first and can influence any decisions that are made about healthcare and services.

 Anyone can join the PPG here at Poundbury Doctors Surgery - you can email the group at firstname.lastname@example.org or visit the group’s website.